MHKiT-Software/MHKiT-MATLAB/README.md

 | 3.9   | ✓      | ✓      | ✓      | ✓      | ✓      |
 | 3.8   | ✓      | ✓      | ✓      | ✓      |        |

+Before proceeding with the installation, please ensure your system has compatible versions of Python and MATLAB installed per the table above.

+For complete installation instructions, please visit the [installation guide](https://mhkit-software.github.io/MHKiT/installation.html).

 Copyright and license
 ------------------------